 Displays, monitors, screens, and even TVs are all interchangeable terms that are commonly used to describe the device that shows your signage.
 Here at Rise Vision, we like to use the word “display” because it’s been the go-to industry term for a few decades now.

-If you’re shopping online for digital signage displays, any of the terms (display, monitor, screen, LCD screen, LED screen) will point you in the right direction.
+If you’re shopping online for interactive displays, any of the terms (display, monitor, screen, LCD screen, LED screen) will point you in the right direction.
 However, it’s important that you purchase a commercial digital display.
 This will help you avoid buying TVs that are designed for home entertainment and not digital signage.

 A commercial digital display is designed to run continuously, whereas a consumer-grade display is designed to work for a few hours a day.
 Remember, most digital signage campaigns run 24/7 and need to be powered by hardware that can continuously run, nonstop.

 The first thing you need to do is know the weight limit of your mounting hardware and surface.
-An extra heavy display will rip right out of a wall or collapse support structures.
+An extra-heavy display will rip right out of a wall or collapse support structures.
 Not to mention, a heavy display can increase the risk of injuries to technicians and staff.

-More modern displays are being designed with an extra thin side profile which not only solves the weight issues described above but also can improve the overall aesthetic you’re aiming for.
+More modern displays are being designed with an extra-thin side profile, which not only solves the weight issues described above but also can improve the overall aesthetic you’re aiming for.
 The reason why we suggest knowing this dimension is that most displays sold online are shown with only a front view.
 It’s easy to miss the profile thickness when the side image isn’t being shown.

 Choosing the perfect size for your display is an important consideration and something that needs special attention.
 Where you plan on putting your display (or displays) will determine what size you can buy.

-For instance, if you plan on placing your digital signage display in a cabinet or recessed wall, you’ll need to measure the dimensions of that space to make sure there’s enough room to service the display in the future.
+For instance, if you plan on placing your display in a cabinet or recessed wall, you’ll need to measure the dimensions of that space to make sure there’s enough room to service the display in the future.

-There are also cases where an entire wall may be dedicated to digital signage and purchasing a display that’s too small may affect the aesthetics of the overall presentation.
+There are also cases where an entire wall may be dedicated to digital signs, and purchasing a display that’s too small may affect the aesthetics of the overall presentation.
 We recommend creating a schematic that details the dimensions of the wall or space you plan on placing your display in.
 Identify the distances from the display to the floor, ceiling, and other edges on your schematic.

 - 1080 - 1,080 pixels by 1,920 pixels (2,073,600 pixels)